JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/postfix-completion/index.md

     **Pro tip:**

     - _Postfix Completion_ options are displayed as a part of the `Basic Completion` suggestions list.
-Press _Ctrl+J_ on Windows/Linux or _⌘+J_ on macOS to see a full list of the _Postfix Completion_ templates applicable in the current context.
+Press _Ctrl + J on Windows/Linux_ or _⌘ + J on macOS_ to see a full list of the _Postfix Completion_ templates applicable in the current context.
     - You can change the names of all _Postfix Completions_ in the Settings/Preferences dialog.
     - In the same dialog, you can also disable the templates you don't need, or even turn off _Postfix Completion_ completely.